Hendra virus factsheet

 I think I have Hendra - What should I do?

-Medical advice should be sought immediately if you have been in close contact with infected animals or materials.
+Medical advice should be sought immediately if you or anyone you have been in close contact with, experience the symptoms noted above.
+This also applies if you think you have been exposed to infected materials.

-What are the clinical signs of Hendra virus in animals?
+What are the clinical signs of Hendra virus in horses?

-Typically, HeV infection causes an acute illness that is rapidly fatal, however some cases have shown variable and sometimes vague clinical signs.
+Typically, Hendra infection causes an acute illness that is rapidly fatal; however some cases have shown variable and sometimes vague clinical signs.

 Signs have included fever, increased heart rate, difficulty and/or rapid breathing, depression, weakness and neurological signs such as an uncoordinated gait, head tilt, muscle twitching, apparent vision loss and/or aimless walking.

-There are no specific or unique clinical signs for HeV infection in a sick animal.
+There are no specific or unique clinical signs for Henra infection in a sick animal.

-What do I do if I suspect Hendra in my horse?
+What do I do if I suspect Hendra in my animals?

+Sick horses should be isolated from other animals and humans.
 Avoid close contact with the sick horse and any other animals that have been close by until testing can determine if Hendra virus is present.
+If you do need to go into contact with the sick horse, it is important that you wear appropriate Personal Protective Equipment (PPE).

 How can I reduce the risk of horses becoming infected?